Healthdirect Free Australian health advice you can count on.

 Primary syphilis

-• the sore is a roundish area of broken skin — the centre may be weepy and have pus coming from it
+The sore is a round area of broken skin.
+The centre may be weepy (oozing) and have pus coming from it.
+The sores usually go away by themselves after 2 to 6 weeks.

-It is easy to not notice the sores because they are usually painless.
+It can be easy to miss the sores because they are usually painless.
 They may also be hidden from view in your rectum or on your cervix.

 However, even when the sore goes away, you can still pass syphilis on to others.